-Bluetooth tracing allows you to create an anonymised record of the people you’ve been near.
-Scanning QR codes allow you to create a private record of the places you’ve been.
+Bluetooth tracing allows you to create an anonymous record of the people you’ve been near.
 Both are important for contact tracing.
 Bluetooth tracing is easy to use – you only need to turn it on once.

 Last updated: 30 July 2021

 - How Bluetooth tracing works

 Bluetooth tracing lets your phone exchange anonymous random keys with other nearby phones that also have Bluetooth tracing enabled.
 You don’t have to have the app open for it to work.

 If you or another app user in your community tests positive for COVID-19, a Bluetooth alert can be sent to quickly notify any other app users who have been in close contact.

 This helps us keep our communities safe without compromising anyone’s privacy.